martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 These are not the only types of distributions in the set, but they illustrate the variability of morphometric characters.

-Descriptive summary values of all character are presented in table \ref{primary_chars}.
+Descriptive summary values of all characters are presented in table \ref{primary_chars}.

 | id     |         mean |          std |       min |          25% |          50% |          75% |          max |
 |:-------|-------------:|-------------:|----------:|-------------:|-------------:|-------------:|-------------:|